Hyperbolic Functions

 Sketching a Hyperbola

-Since a = 2 > 0, branches are in quadrants I and III
+- 3. a = 2 > 0 → branches in quadrants I and III relative to asymptotes

 Finding Equations of Hyperbolas